Best cheap NAS 2025

 Reasons to avoid

-ASUSTOR's AS5402T retails for $369, so it isn't exactly affordable, but it has one of the best overall packages in this segment.
+ASUSTOR's AS5402T isn't exactly affordable, but it has one of the best overall packages in this segment.
 The NAS has two drive bays, but what's great is that you get four M.2 slots, so if you're looking to augment traditional HDD storage with fast NVMe drives, this is the best way to do so.

-As I noted in my AS5402T review, the NAS is powered by Intel's Celeron J5105 platform, and it does a terrific job as a Plex server — better than all the other models listed here.
+As I noted in my AS5402T review, the NAS is powered by Intel's Celeron J5105 platform, and it does a terrific job as a Plex server — better than most of the models listed here.
 You also get 4GB of RAM as standard, two 2.5 Gigabit Ethernet ports, and there's an HDMI port at the back that lets you connect the NAS to a TV.

 ASUSTOR ticked all the boxes when it comes to the hardware, and there is a lot to like with the software as well.
 While the UI isn't as polished or sleek as DSM, you get an extensive set of features, and ASUSTOR tightened up the security of its servers.